HubSpot vs lemlist: Features and Pricing Comparison

 But for outbound prospecting, HubSpot has gaps.
 Sales Hub includes Sequences for automated email follow-ups, but these are email-only (with manual LinkedIn and call tasks) and limited to 10 email templates per sequence.

-There's no native LinkedIn automation, no WhatsApp integration, no built-in email warm-up, and no inbox rotation.
-The Breeze Prospecting Agent drafts personalized outreach using CRM data, but it works within HubSpot's existing channels rather than adding new ones.
+There is no native LinkedIn automation, no WhatsApp integration, no built-in email warm-up, and no inbox rotation.
+The Breeze Prospecting Agent drafts personalized outreach using CRM data, but it is powered by Apollo's data layer rather than a proprietary contact database, and it works within HubSpot's existing channels rather than adding new ones.

-HubSpot also doesn't include a B2B prospecting database.
-To find new contacts, you need a third-party data provider.
+HubSpot also does not include a B2B prospecting database.
+To find net-new contacts, you need a third-party data provider.
 The platform manages leads after they arrive, not before.

 Lemlist dominates multichannel cold outreach